Themadpunter-Studios/Flapp/README.md

 birdspeed - How fast the bird moves horizontally.

 birddrag - How fast the bird slows down horizontally.

+pipewidth - How wide the pipe is, as a percentage of normal.

 movementtype - Changes how the bird moves.
 1 - Normal 2 - Dart 3 - Ship 4 - Swingcopter